NVIDIA/sentiment-discovery/README.md

  * `start_iter` - what iteration to start training at (used mainly for resuming linear learning rate scheduler)

 ### Sentiment Transfer
 This script parses sample text and binary sentiment labels from csv (or json) data files according to `-text_key`/`label_key`.
-The text is then featurized with the previously trained models by running the model over the text and extracting the cell (not hidden) state from the last timestep.
-The resulting featurizations are then used to fit an sklearn logistic regression model with an L1 penalty (using the validation data to select a regularization parameter).
+The text is then featurized and fit to a logistic regression model.

-The index of the resulting model weight with the greatest magnitude is then used as the index of the sentiment neuron.
-The relavent sentiment feature is extracted and then also fit to a logistic regression model in a similar manner.
+The index of the feature with the largest L1 penalty is then used as the index of the sentiment neuron.
+The relevant sentiment feature is extracted from the samples' features and then also fit to a logistic regression model to compare performance.

-Below is example output for running our trained model on the Binary Stanford Sentiment Treebank task.
+Below is example output for transfering our trained language model to the Binary Stanford Sentiment Treebank task.

 ```
 python3 sentiment_transfer.py -experiment_dir ./experiments -experiment_name mlstm -model_dir model -cuda \
--train binary_sst/train_binary_sent.csv -valid binary_sst/dev_binary_sent.csv -test binary_sst/test_binary_sent.csv \
+-train binary_sst/train.csv -valid binary_sst/val.csv -test binary_sst/test.csv \
 -text_key sentence -label_key label -load_model e0.pt
 ```